iabhijith/subnetwork_inference/blogpost.md

 |![KFE_30](figures/KFE_30.png) |![KFE_300](figures/KFE_300.png) |![KFE_1200](figures/KFE_1200.png)|

 ### UCI experiments
 Encouraged by the Snelson 1D experiments, we decided to do some experiments on UCI datasets.
 We have used the same UCI datasets as used by the authors in their experiments.
 For more details on the datasets refer to the appendix of Daxberger et al. 2021 [[2]](#references).
+We have trained a MAP model with 2 hidden layers with 50 hidden units each for 2000 epochs and with a learning rate of 1E-3.
+The training procedure is early stopped with a patience of 100 epochs.

 The results for wine, wine-gap, kin8nm and kin8nm-gap are reported below.